pskfyi/minecraft-outlander-modpack/pack/config.md

 These are configured to remove their custom menu icons because I find them cluttersome and distracting.

+## Custom Fluid Mixin

+The recipes for Blackstone, Limestone, and Scoria are already built into the mods that add those liquids.
+I have added the recipes so that they appear in REI.

+Intentionally, no recipes were added for Andesite, Diorite, Granite, or Scorchia because they are craftable via existing recipes already.

+No recipe was added for Deepslate - it can be crafted from pebbles, which are obtainable from sifting, all of which can be automated.

 ## Embeddium

 - Disabled FPS display.